Education & Training

 Student research topics relate closely to one of the core

 Research Programs.
-Each student project receives dual supervision from a LEME
+Each student project received dual supervision from a LEME

 researcher, and the host university.